 We believe that the performance basis for determining compensation should differ by each reward component - base salary, short-term incentive and long-term incentive.
-Incentive measures (short- and long-term) should emphasize objective, quantitative operating measures.
+Incentive measures (short-term and long-term) should emphasize objective, quantitative operating measures.
 The performance measures for our incentive compensation plans are as follows:

-- Base Salary Merit increases for our Named Executive Officers' base salary averaged 4.9 percent in 2012 based on the individual executive's performance and to approximate the market median for comparable positions. - Short-Term Incentive The short-term incentive is based on earnings per share targets.
-The Committee believes that this performance measure closely aligns the executives' and our shareholders' interests and fosters teamwork and cooperation. - The 2012 short-term target incentive opportunity was increased for our COO-Utilities and Sr. Vice President and General Counsel, trending towards the market median as follows: - COO Utilities from 60 percent to 65 percent of base salary - Sr. Vice President and General Counsel from 40 percent to 45 percent of base salary - The 2012 short-term target incentive remained the same as the prior year at 80 percent, 50 percent and 40 percent of base salary for our CEO, CFO and our Sr. Vice President, CHRO, respectively.
+• Base Salary - Merit increases for our Named Executive Officers' base salary averaged 2.5 percent in 2013 based on the individual executive's performance and to approximate the market median for comparable positions in our industry and peer group.

-- Based on the attainment of pre-established performance goals, the actual payout can range from 50 percent to 200 percent of target. - Due to the known divestiture of our energy marketing business on February 29, 2012, the Committee selected an earnings per share goal based on ongoing operations as the 2012 corporate goal. - Our 2012 earnings for the Short-Term Incentive Plan were \$2.28 per share exceeding our target earnings earnings per share goal by 8.6 percent, resulting in a payout of 184 percent of target. - Long-Term Incentive The long-term incentive is delivered 50 percent in restricted stock that vests ratably over a three-year service period and 50 percent in performance shares.
+- Short-Term Incentive The short-term incentive is based on earnings per share targets.
+The Committee believes that this performance measure closely aligns the executives' and our shareholders' interests and fosters teamwork and cooperation. - The 2013 short-term target incentive opportunity was increased for our CEO from 80 percent to 90 percent, aligning with the market median of our industry and peer group. - The 2013 short-term target incentive remained the same as the prior year for our other Named Executive Officers. - Based on the attainment of pre-established performance goals, the actual payout can range from 50 percent to 200 percent of target. - The Committee selected an earnings per share goal based on ongoing operations of \$2.31 as the 2013 corporate goal. - Our 2013 earnings for the Short-Term Incentive Plan were \$2.45 per share exceeding our target earnings earnings per share goal by 6.1 percent, resulting in a payout of 160 percent of target. - Long-Term Incentive The long-term incentive is delivered 50 percent in restricted stock that vests ratably over a three-year service period and 50 percent in performance shares.
 Entitlement to the performance shares is based on our total shareholder return over a three-year performance period compared to our peer group.
 This performance measure was chosen because it mirrors the market return of our shareholders and compares our performance to that of our peer group.